CEG-TU-Delft/africarain-docs/docs/source/access.rst

 -------
 Processed data are available directly from the THREDDS URL listed above.
 Data must be cited appropriately and used in accordance with licensing requirements (see "Licensing and citation").

-Raw data files (see "Raw data generation" are available upon request from Nick van de Giesen, n.c.vandegiesen@tudelft.nl.
+Raw data files (see `Production of raw data files <https://africarain.readthedocs.io/en/latest/provenance.html#production-of-raw-data-files>`_ are available upon request from Nick van de Giesen, n.c.vandegiesen@tudelft.nl.